Maxime-paris/Hulled_generator/README.md

 You can use my code for whatever you want.
 On my free time, i'll try to add a menu to choose in a librairy of many parametric shapes.

-Also, the thicness of the shell i printed were add with a 3d modeling software, i couldnt figure out how to code a thikness, feel free to try !
+Also, the thickness of the shell i printed were add with a 3d modeling software, i couldnt figure out how to code a thickness, feel free to try !